I've played racquetball for over 25 years. I've played in many tournaments, winning championships, and at best, ranking in the top three.

 At the start of each racquetball game, there`s a coin toss.
 The winner chooses to either serve or receive the first game of the match.
 In the second game, the player who served first is the receiver.
-The player or team that scores the most points in the first two games choose to serve or receive at the start of the tiebreaker.
-A coin toss determines the problem if each player or team scores equal points in the first and second games.
+The player or team that scores the most points in the first two games chooses to serve or receive at the start of the tiebreaker.
+A coin toss determines if each player or team scores equal points in the first and second games.

 For everyday games, players lag.
 Lag is when players stand at the back of the court and hit a rebounding ball from the front wall closest to the serving line before it bounces.
-The closest one to the line gets to serve first, or offer the other player or team to go first as a kind gesture.
+The closest one to the line gets to serve first or offer the other player or team to go first as a kind gesture.

 Racquetball is a great sport.
 It`s a fun game and a complete workout for any level of player.
 Thanks for being interested in the game.
 I love it and hope you do, too.